 Coordination of the Ozone Secretariat with the UNFCCC Secretariat on legal aspects, synergies and other issues with relation to HFC management under the Montreal Protocol.

-Then, Parties will discuss in the contact group the ways of managing HFCs including the proposed amendments and other options suggested/proposed by Parties.
+[Then, ]Parties will discuss in the contact group the ways of managing HFCs including the proposed amendments and other options suggested/proposed by Parties.